 The introduction of GST in India is a substantial shift from the current tax regime.
-It is expected that service sectors will have major impact of GST than the manufacturing or trading sector.
-Among the services provided by Banks and NBFCs, financial services such as fund based, fee-based and insurance services will see major shifts from the current scenario.
+It is expected that service sectors will have a major impact on GST than the manufacturing or trading sector.
+Among the services provided by Banks and NBFCs, financial services such as fund-based, fee-based and insurance services will see major shifts from the current scenario.

-Assessment would be done by the respective state regulators under which the respective branch is registered.
-Now, every registered branch of banks and NBFCs must justify its position on chargeability in the respective state and reason for utilizing input tax credit in different states.
+The assessment would be done by the respective state regulators under which the respective branch is registered.
+Now, every registered branch of banks and NBFCs must justify its position on chargeability in the respective state and the reason for utilizing input tax credit in different states.

-As under GST more than one adjudicating authority will be involved, each authority may hold different opinion on the same underlying issue.
+As under GST, more than one adjudicating authority will be involved, each authority may hold a different opinion on the same underlying issue.
 This contradiction in opinion will prolong the adjudication process.
-Currently, a tax payer is adjudged by a single adjudicating authority on an issue involved.
-Under GST different adjudicating authority may take different view on the same issue.
-Clearing up and dealing with the difference of opinion provided by different adjudicating authority would be difficult.
+Currently, a taxpayer is adjudged by a single adjudicating authority on an issue involved.
+Under GST different adjudicating authority may take a different view on the same issue.
+Clearing up and dealing with the difference of opinion provided by the different adjudicating authority would be difficult.

-The place of supply of service here would be location of service provider.
-This will again hit such companies which are widespread in remote location to establish their presence but operate and transact from back office located in some other state.
+The place of supply of service here would be the location of the service provider.
+This will again hit such companies which are widespread in remote locations to establish their presence but operate and transact from a back office located in some other state.

 Actionable claims do not constitute as a service under Service Tax, and hence no tax is payable under the current regime.
 Under GST actionable claims are now included in the definition of supply of goods.
 Services provided from bills discounted to securitization will now be taxed as an effect B2C and B2B majorly.